DOME-Marketplace/integration-guide/README.md

 the OIDC4VCI-Protocol to compliant wallets.
 * [PDP](https://github.com/fiware/dsba-pdp) is an implementation of a Policy-Decision Point, evaluating Json-Web-Tokens containing VerifiableCredentials in a
 DSBA-compliant way.
 It also supports the evaluation in the context of i4Trust.
 * [Keyrock](https://github.com/ging/fiware-idm) is the FIWARE component responsible for Identity Management.
-Within DOME IAM-Framework Keyrock is being used as the iSHARE-compliant Authorization Registry (see for details: https://dev.ishare.eu/delegation/endpoint.html), where attribute-based access policies are stored and used during the authorization process.
+Within DOME IAM-Framework, currently Keyrock is being used as the iSHARE-compliant Authorization Registry (see for details: https://dev.ishare.eu/delegation/endpoint.html), where attribute-based access policies are stored and used during the authorization process.
+Note, that this will be replaced by an ODRL-compliant policy registry.
+A description of the policies is given in the [policies](#policies) section.
 * [Kong Plugins](https://github.com/fiware/kong-plugins-fiware) allow to extend the API Gateway Kong by further functionalities.
 Kong Gateway is a lightweight, fast, and flexible cloud-native API gateway.
 One of the plugins is the PEP plugin, which is especially required within the IAM-components as PEP component and interacts with the PDP mentioned above.